 Developing a new Parkinson’s service delivering home-based care.
 Using new technology the service will help Parkinson’s patients, carers and healthcare staff monitor a person’s condition remotely – ensuring care remains person-centred.
 This enables them to ask for contact and review at times they need it, removing the need for time-locked clinic reviews that fail to meet the needs of patients and carers, and contributes to staff stress.

-Funded by :
+Funded by : The Health Foundation, Parkinson’s UK

 This project follows on from the previous project with Parkinson’s services in the South West Peninsula.
-These workshops uncovered issues in the way the service is currently run, with time-locked clinics, cancelled and delayed specialist appointments, vacant staff posts and arduous journeys to clinics for patient and carer.
+These workshops uncovered issues in the way the service is currently run, with time-locked clinics, cancelled and delayed specialist appointments, vacant staff spots and arduous journeys to clinics for patient and carer.

 Lack of clinic capacity results in limited ability to see those who require urgent review.
 Even when clinic review is timely and appropriate, the evaluation only captures how the patient is within those few minutes, and is otherwise dependent on patient recall, which can lead to erroneous assessment and inappropriate interventions.
-This sub-optimal provision of care contributes to staff dissatisfaction, stress and poor retention, which is a cause of significant threat to PD service resilience nationally, with 50% of PDNS vacant posts being due to long-term sick leave or resignation.
+This sub-optimal provision of care contributes to staff dissatisfaction, stress and poor retention, which is a cause of significant threat to Parkinson’s service resilience nationally, with 50% of PDNS vacant posts being due to long-term sick leave or resignation.

 This project seeks to develop a new service that monitors symptoms on a monthly basis.
 It will use a Parkinson’s Kinetigraph (PKG®) a wrist worn, watch style device to monitor motor symptoms and a series of questionnaires for non-motor symptoms.
 Through this system patients will only need to attend a clinic when required and instead will be supported to self-manage minor changes and fluctuations supported remotely.